colonelpanik/everblu-meters/README.md

 3. Install libmosquitto-dev: `apt install libmosquitto-dev`
 4. Set meter serial number and production date in `everblu_meters.c`, it can be found on the meter label itself:
 ![Cyble Meter Label](meter_label.png)
-5. Configure MQTT connection details in `everblu_meters.c`: `MQTT_HOST`, `MQTT_USER`, 'MQTT_PASS`
+5. Configure MQTT connection details in your config file: `MQTT_HOST`, `MQTT_USER`, `MQTT_PASS`, `METER_YEAR` and `METER_SERIAL` (Note - the mqtt user information would be a user and their password in Home Assistant.
+You can limit rights to make this more secure so do not use your own user.)
+Make sure this config file is in a secure location!
-5. Compile the code with `make`
+6. Compile the code with `make`
-6. Run `everblu_meters`, after ~2s your meter data should be on the screen and data should be pushed to MQTT.
+7. Run `everblu_meters /path/to/config.file`, after ~2s your meter data should be on the screen and data should be pushed to MQTT.
-7. Setup crontab to run it twice a day
+8. Setup crontab to run it twice a day

 ## Troubleshooting

 ### Frequency adjustment
 Your transreciver module may be not calibrated correctly, please modify frequency a bit lower or higher and try again.
 You may use RTL-SDR to measure the offset needed.

 ### Business hours
-Your meter may be configured in such a way that is listens for request only during hours when data collectors work - to conserve energy.
-If you are unable to communicate with the meter, please try again during business hours (8-16).
+Your meter may be configured in such a way that ts listens for request only during hours when data collectors work (to conserve energy).
+If you are unable to communicate with the meter, please try again during business hours (between 8 AM -> 4 PM).

 ### Serial number starting with 0
 Please ignore the leading 0, provide serial in configuration without it.

-### Save power
-The meter has internal battery, which should last for 10 years when queried once a day.

 ## Origin and license